openthread/openthread/examples/platforms/nrf52840/README.md

 MSDDisable
 ```

-These command takes effect after a power cycle of the development kit and stay this way until changed again.
+This command takes effect after a power cycle of the development kit and stay this way until changed again.

 ### Hardware Flow Control detection